 - People who have chronic health conditions, such as high or low blood pressure or heart disease, may need to have blood pressure tests more often.

 A blood pressure test is simple, quick and usually painless.
-However, the blood pressure cuff squeezes your arm while it inflates.
+However, the blood pressure cuff squeezes the arm while it inflates.
 Some people find this slightly uncomfortable.
 The feeling lasts for only a few seconds.

 How you prepare